openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/precentralGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Precentral gyrus' is a frontal gyrus.
+   :definition: Is a frontal gyrus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002703)]
    :description: Component of the frontal lobe.
 The appearance and disappearance of the central sulcus is the rostral and caudal boundaries of the precentral gyrus respectively.
-The medial boundary is specific frontal gyri (superior, middle and inferior) whereas the lateral boundary is the medial bank of the central sulcus (Christine Fennema-Notestine).
+The medial boundary is specific frontal gyri (superior, middle and inferior) whereas the lateral boundary is the medial bank of the central sulcus (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002703)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109193
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002703#precentral-gyrus-1
    :name: precentral gyrus